sebkl/microservices/README.md

 # microservices

 This microservices repository contains a set of minimal web-services which are frequently used by myself for a wide range of individual applications, tools and services.
-They have been extracted for convinience purposes and may act as example services for my golang [GOTOJS](http://godoc.org/github.com/sebkl/gotojs)  package.
+They have been extracted for convinience purposes and may act as example services for the golang [GOTOJS](http://godoc.org/github.com/sebkl/gotojs)  package.

 ## Usage